What Is Parchment Paper and How Is It Used?

 - Newspapers: Newspapers may catch fire.
 They also contain ink that can contaminate food.

-- Paper bags: These are more likely to catch fire in the microwave.
+- Brown paper bags: These are more likely to catch fire in the microwave.

-- Paper plates or paper napkins with designs on them: These may contain flammable or toxic inks.
+- Decorative paper plates or napkins (with designs): These may contain flammable or toxic inks.

 - Coated paper plates: Some paper plates are coated with a waxy plastic or PFAS substance to prevent moisture absorption.
 If your dish is shiny or feels a little waxy, or if it has any design on it, don’t put it in the microwave.